Menu Close

 Stand up for others

 Autistic people are protected under the Equality Act 2010, which means that discrimination against autistic people is illegal.
-If you or anyone you know is experiencing discrimination based on autism, it is essential to be aware of you or their rights and act.
+If you or anyone you know is experiencing discrimination based on autism, it is essential to be aware of your or their rights and act.

 contact